 About Brian Freedman

-Previously, he worked as director of education at the Wine School of Philadelphia, food and wine editor and restaurant critic for LifeStyle Magazine, restaurant critic for AroundPhilly.com, AroundAC.com, and The Evening Bulletin, editorial director for ClassicWines.com, and host of Classic Wines TV, a popular online wine show.
-Brian regularly hosts wine dinners and tastings at restaurants, clubs, and private residences, and hosted a series of wine tastings at The Four Seasons Hotel Philadelphia in 2011.
-In 2010 and 2011, Brian worked with Wine Chateau to run wine tastings at the GBK gift lounge in Los Angeles for invitees to the Emmy Awards, the Golden Globes, and the George Lopez Celebrity Golf Classic.
+Previously, he worked as wine columnist for Affluent Magazine and The Good Life Report; drinks columnist on CityEats.com, the restaurant site by the Food Network; director of wine education at the Wine School of Philadelphia; restaurant critic for LifeStyle Magazine; restaurant critic for AroundPhilly.com, AroundAC.com, and The Evening Bulletin; editorial director for ClassicWines.com; and host of Classic Wines TV, a popular online wine show.
+Brian also hosted the Philadelphia episode of “Hungry In…Philadelphia” on the Hungry Channel online.
+For several years, he wrote the UncorkLife blog for Wine Chateau, one of the largest online wine retailers in the United States.
+He regularly hosts wine dinners and tastings at corporate offices, restaurants, clubs, and private residences, and hosted a series of wine tastings at The Four Seasons Hotel Philadelphia in 2011.
+Brian also has worked with Wine Chateau to help run their wine tastings at the GBK gift lounge in Los Angeles for invitees to the Emmy Awards, the Golden Globes, and the George Lopez Celebrity Golf Classic.